HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

   )
 }}

 Twitter as a third-party can be used in one of two ways: as a retargeting advertising tracker, and as a way of embedding tweets.
 Embedding tweets in pages is more popular than other social networks in my experience but has been [called out by many in the web performance community](https://nooshu.com/blog/2021/02/06/using-puppeteer-and-squoosh-to-fix-twitter-embeds/) as being pretty terrible for performance and our analysis above backs that up.
-Especially as those use cases will be being diluted with the (presumably lighter), tracking use case in the above graph.
+Especially as those use cases will be diluted with the (presumably lighter) tracking use case in the above graph.

 While some of the above examples fare better or worse, it must be remembered that it's the cumulative effect of these which really impact the performance of a website.
-It's rare for websites to only use one of these so add together Google Analytics, GTM loading Facebook and Twitter Tracking, on a page with a Map and an embedded Tweet and you'll begin to understand why your phone sometimes feels too hot to handle, or your PC fan starts going into overdrive just from surfing the web!
+It's rare for websites to only use one of these, so add together Google Analytics, GTM loading Facebook and Twitter Tracking, on a page with a Map and an embedded Tweet, and it really starts to add up.
+Sometimes it's unsurprising why your phone sometimes feels too hot to handle, or your PC fan starts going into overdrive just from surfing the web!

 All this shows why the Google Developers recommend [reducing the impact of embeds](https://web.dev/embed-best-practices/) (mostly their own ironically!), through the use of document ordering, lazy loading, facades, and other techniques.
 However, it's really quite infuriating that some of these are not the default and that advanced techniques like these must fall on the responsibility of the website owner.
 The third parties highlighted here really do have the resources, and technical know-how to reduce the impact of using their products for everyone by default but often choose not to.
+I started this performance section by saying that using third parties wasn't necessarily bad for performance, but these examples show there is certainly more that some of them can do in this area!

 Hopefully highlighting some of these well-known examples will cause readers to investigate the impact of third-party embeds on their own sites and ask themselves if they really are all worth it?
 Perhaps if we make this subject more important to the third parties, they will prioritize performance.